A Highly Interactive Training Course On

 By the end of this training course, participants will be able to:

-• Distinguish between proactive and reactive problem solving and understand their impacts
+• Differentiate between proactive and reactive problem-solving approaches and their impacts.

-• Embrace continuous improvement practices to optimize process performance
+• Apply continuous improvement practices to optimize process performance.

-• Implement principles of teamwork and leadership that encourage support and cooperation
+• Foster teamwork and leadership principles that encourage cooperation and knowledge sharing.

 Who is this Training Course for?